anthonypena97/README-generator/README.md

     git clone git@github.com:anthonypena97/README-generator.git

 ## Usage
--After installation, open terminal in the applications path and enter node index.js into the command line.
+- After installation, open terminal in the applications path and enter node index.js into the command line.

--Once confirming you would like the question process to begin, you will be prompted with various questions in order to populate your README file.
+- Once confirming you would like the question process to begin, you will be prompted with various questions in order to populate your README file.

--If succesful, you will receive a message in the terminal stating your file is complete.
+- If succesful, you will receive a message in the terminal stating your file is complete.

--You will be able to locate your README within the dist folder in the root folder of the application.
+- You will be able to locate your README within the dist folder in the root folder of the application.

--Remember to move or copy this new README file as it gets replaced after everytime the application is called.
+- Remember to move or copy this new README file as it gets replaced after everytime the application is called.

--if you must restart, or would like to leave the application during the question process - type control +  c in the terminal.
+- if you must restart, or would like to leave the application during the question process - type control +  c in the terminal.

 ## License
 MIT License